 What is Amniocentesis?

-It takes approximately 10 days to receive test results after the amniocentesis.
+Amniocentesis is usually preformed during the second trimester of pregnancy.
+Most women report only minor discomfort during the procedure.
+A very small (.06%) risk of miscarriage is associated with amniocentesis.
+The decision to undergo an amniocentesis will be made only after you have discussed the risks and benefits with our genetic counselor and physician.
+It takes approximately 14 days to receive test results after amniocentesis.
 If a fluorescent in situ hybridization (FISH) test is performed at the same time, these results will be available within 48-72 hours.
-We will contact you directly with the test results.
+We will contact you directly with your test results.